GDIF 2023 | London’s free, annual outdoor performing arts festival 25 August-10 September 2023

 French artist Olivier Grossetête works with local communities to build beautiful large-scale monuments and buildings using nothing but human power and many cardboard boxes.
 Designed to be temporary, the structures are then destroyed by those who make them, in a similarly collective celebration.

-In Liverpool Olivier worked with six city communities to recreate real castles from across the city region in the exact places they once stood, giving these communities the chance to think about the massive changes that Liverpool has seen throughout its history.
+In Liverpool Olivier worked with six city communities to recreate Lost Castles from across the city region in the exact places they once stood, giving these communities the chance to think about the massive changes that Liverpool has seen throughout its history.

 Arka